 Although employee advocacy lives within the social media team at Salesforce, the entire organization, including public relations, communications and marketing, were all a part of the growth.
 It’s a bit of a chicken and egg situation, but advocacy fuels growth and systemic support fuels advocacy.
 Creating a truly impactful employee advocacy program requires the ability to see how advocacy can impact multiple aspects of business, and getting stakeholders bought in across the board is essential to the support of that program.

 Employee advocacy at Salesforce is encouraged through education.
 Hsu and her team provide training for its employees on everything from policy to how they can grow their own social media networks.
 Creating a community around advocacy is a driving force for growth and it seems to be working as they’ve generated more than 1.4M clicks and 730M social impressions through their program.

 3. Understand what content works best.

 Hsu’s team continues to gather insights on what content resonates the most with employees and attributes this awareness to their success.
 Identifying content that is most likely to be consumed and shared is key in scaling their program.
 Although much of the content they share is provided by the content team, Hsu and her team are responsible for creating that feedback loop that highlights what content is most successful and how other teams can work together to feed more tailored content to their employee base.

-To learn more about how Salesforce launched and grew their employee advocacy program, view the full webinar here and preview the slides below.
+To learn more about how Salesforce launched and grew their employee advocacy program, check out the slides below.